casthub/docs/en/cli/publishing.md

 ## Uploading Code

-Using the CastHub CLI, you can upload and/or publish your content via your Terminal or [CI/CD](/cli/ci).
-Make sure you have [installed and set-up the CLI](/cli)!
+Using the CastHub CLI, you can upload and/or publish your content via your Terminal or <docs-link path="/cli/ci">CI/CD</docs-link>.
+Make sure you have <docs-link path="/cli">installed and set-up the CLI</docs-link>!

 In the directory of your content, you can call the `upload` command of the relevant topic to upload it to the CastHub CDN: